coverclock/com-diag-hayloft/README.md

     0xffe0			plus output from show functions
     0xfff0			plus debug output

-The Desperado log levels are mapped to the appropriate log levels in the underlying logging mechanism.
+The Grandote log levels are mapped to the appropriate log levels in the underlying logging mechanism.
 For example, SYSLOG has eight log levels.

     COM_DIAG_HAYLOFT_UNITTEST_NOLIMIT